 Historic Mystic Connecticut is appropriately Magical

 The downtown is a joy to traverse, even when cold.
 Like many small towns, Mystic lights it up for the holidays and walking along the streets is a wonderful experience, especially at night when all of the holiday lights make the town sparkle.
 An added fun moment while strolling downtown is when the Bascule drawbridge that spans the Mystic River goes up to let a boat pass through.
-Always quite the sight up close.
+Always quite the sight.

 There are a variety of great shops to check out along the main drag, from bookstores, to artisans, toy stores, to spice shops.
 In fact, one of our favorite shops is The Spice and Tea Exchange which is, of course, filled with exotic teas and spices!
 We have become addicted to their Tuscan Spice mix, which makes a mean olive oil dip for a crusty french bread.